 He bonds with a kidnapped British soldier Jody (Forest Whitaker) who in return promises Fergus he will visit his girlfriend Dil (Jaye Davidson) when he returns to London.

-This is one of a handful of top Irish movies I watched for the first time this year and very much enjoyed.
+He becomes romantically involved with her adding to the secrecy and suspense.
+This is one of a handful of top Irish movies I watched for the first time last year and very much enjoyed.

-36. Intermission
+39. Intermission

-Intermission is a lively crime comedy when Dubliner John (Cillian Murphy from Peaky Blinders) suggests a trial breakup with his girlfriend (Kelly MacDonald).
+Ahh, Intermission.
+This is a lively crime comedy when Dubliner John (Cillian Murphy from Peaky Blinders) suggests a trial breakup with his girlfriend (Kelly MacDonald).

 She moves on to date a banker and John teams up with small-time crook Lehiff (Colin Farrell) to rob the bank in revenge.